pyeve/eve/docs/features.rst

 MongoDB and SQL Support
 ------------------------
-Support for MongoDB comes out of the box.
+Support for single or multiple MongoDB database/servers comes out of the box.
 An SQLAlchemy extension provides support for SQL backends.
 Additional data layers can can be developed with relative ease.
 Visit the `extensions page`_ for a list of community developed data layers and extensions.

 Powered by Flask
 ----------------